-2018 is here, and like every new year, everyone has committed to some form of resolution to improve in 2018.
+So 2020 is here, and like every new year, everyone has committed to some form of resolution to improve in this new year.

 This is a good thing, for we all realize that there is something or many somethings in our life we want to improve on.
 For many of us, we start off with full enthusiasm, but as the months come along, you find that your progress has stopped and discouragement sets in.

 Could it be that we need to take smaller step increments and not try to overcome that something in one huge step?

 Since this is a web design and development blog, I just want to encourage you on how you can become an awesome designer or developer in this new year.
 This advice is based on the Kaizen technique of improvement in business.

 “The Japanese word kaizen simply means “change for better……

 The word refers to any improvement, one-time or continuous, large or small, in the same sense as the English word “improvement” [1.
 Wikipedia]